CodePushGo/website/src/content/blog/en/capacitor-plugins-what-you-need-to-know.md

 ### Community Plugins

-The Capacitor ecosystem also offers a range of third-party plugins that go beyond the basics.
+The React Native ecosystem also offers a range of third-party plugins that go beyond the basics.
 These plugins cater to more specific needs and integrate with widely-used services.

 | Plugin | Purpose |
 | --- | --- |